mlivesu/cinolib/README.md

 cd build
 cmake .. -DCMAKE_BUILD_TYPE=Release -Dcinolib_DIR=<path-to-cinolib>
 ```
-Note that for the rendering part CinoLib uses GLFW, which will be automatically installed and linked by the script `cinolib-config.cmake`, contained in the main directory of the library.
-The same script can automatically download and install any other external dependency, meaning that if you want to access a functionality that depends on an external library, all you have to do is setting to `ON` a cmake variable that looks like `CINOLIB_USES_XXX`.
+Note that for the rendering part CinoLib uses [GLFW](https://www.glfw.org), which will be automatically installed and linked by the script `cinolib-config.cmake`, contained in the main directory of the library.
+The same script can automatically download and install any other external dependency, meaning that if you want to access a functionality that depends on some external library `XXX`, all you have to do is setting to `ON` a cmake variable that looks like `CINOLIB_USES_XXX`.
 Valid options are:
 * `CINOLIB_USES_OPENGL_GLFW_IMGUI`: optional, used for rendering with OpenGL
 * `CINOLIB_USES_OPENGL_TRIANGLE`: optional, used for polygon triangulation